lurfer22/TSPAlgorithmsJS/README.md

 This project was created to illustrate the different algorithms that can be used to solve the travelling salesperson problem.
 While it is still a WIP, it has been a great learning experience.

 ![Alt Text](https://gyazo.com/aa48d56b1b82805d2f112c2d7f7c1381.gif)

+To-Do:
+    - Add an option for user to control animation timing
+    - Add implementation for nearest insertion algorithm